-Because the Hawaiian volcanoes “draw a line” as the pacific plate moves over the hotspot, you can see by looking at a map of Hawaii which islands (volcanoes) were formed first, which island is the most recent addition to the chain (the Big Island), and even where new islands will form in the future!
+As the pacific plate moves over the hot spot, Hawai’i “draws a line” that you can see by looking at a map.
+It is easy to see which islands were formed first, which island is the most recent addition to the chain (the Big Island), and even where new islands will form in the future (Loihi)!

-This hotspot is also responsible for so much seismic activity that it makes Hawaii the #1 state most likely to feel an earthquake!
+This hots pot is also indirectly responsible for so much seismic activity that it makes Hawaii the #1 state most likely to feel an earthquake!

 The Big Island’s 6 volcanoes